Manaslu Circuit ( MCT ) Trek

 With a moderate pace, we will complete the first section of the trek and take a short break for lunch.
 From around 11 to 12 p.m., we will have lunch in a teahouse while enjoying the beautiful views.
 After refueling our bodies, we will resume our journey.
 This trek section can be pretty challenging, with steeper ascents and descents.

-After passing through challenging terrain and keeping ourselves motivated, we will finally reach our final destination at 5 p.m.
-Upon reaching there, we will rest briefly in our room at the teahouses.
+After navigating challenging terrain and staying motivated, we will finally reach our destination at 5 p.m.
+Upon arriving, we will rest briefly in our room at the teahouse.
 We will have dinner at around 7 p.m., get an early bed, and energize ourselves for the next trek trip.

 Manaslu Circuit Trek Accommodation Guide for Trekkers